-Having integrity in your already eco-conscious brand means being eco-conscious in the supply chain too.
+Having integrity in your already eco-conscious brand also means being eco-conscious in the supply chain.
 Your customers will pay attention to this – and not focusing on this can alienate you from your audience.
 From store to door – make sure it’s all green.
 Go green or go home!

 2. Get more sales

 The question that needs to be asked is “If you’re already an eco-conscious retailer – why would you align yourself with a 3PL without eco-conscious practices?”
 Make sure your entire operation audits its green practices from sourcing to delivery matters – as it influences buying decisions for customers.
 First impressions matter – so if a parcel received by a customer is covered in multiple strips of plastic tape, this will negatively impact the impression of your “eco-friendly” brand.
 Partnering with an eco-conscious 3PL gives you marketing capabilities to elevate and align your brand and customer values for final mile delivery.
 As a result, more brand trust, and more sales from dedicated consumers.

 3. Government Policies

 It’s also important to remember the policy and regulatory aspects of going green.
 In the next decade (as more eco-friendly legislation is passed globally) this issue will become even more popular & poignant.
 For example, the UK government has announced plans to reduce emissions by 78% by 2035.
 Over the next decade, because of this goal, more pressure will increasingly be placed on companies to expand their green initiatives.
 Already being aligned with companies that focus on sustainability helps you keep in line with what is happening legislatively – while keeping your brand consistently accountable and planet friendly!